BrooksPoltl/WordWise/feature_docs/AI_COMMENTS_V2.md

         -   **Acknowledge Alternatives**: "To build a stronger case, consider briefly mentioning alternative solutions."
 -   **User Actions Within Modal**:
     -   Each advisory comment card will have a single "Dismiss" button to remove it from the list.
+    -   Dismissed suggestions are permanently removed and won't be restored even if the modal is reopened.

 ## 4. Technical Architecture (MVP)